What is low-carbon energy?

 Low-carbon energy is:

-Energy that is generated using lower amounts of carbon emissions such as, wind, solar, hydro or nuclear power.
-These alternative methods of producing energy are better for the planet as they release less carbon into the atmosphere.
+Energy generated from low-carbon sources such as wind, solar, hydro and nuclear power is better for the planet as it releases less carbon into the atmosphere.

 What does the term “low carbon” mean?

-Low carbon simply means less carbon dioxide (CO2).
-Carbon dioxide is a key greenhouse gas that drives global climate change.
-It is released through lots of different types of activities, such as; deforestation, burning fossil fuels and volcanic eruptions.
-Therefore by lowering the amount of CO2 we produce, we are being kinder to our planet.
+The term "low carbon" simply refers to the reduction of carbon dioxide (CO2) emissions.
+Carbon dioxide is a major greenhouse gas that contributes to global climate change.
+It is released through various human activities, such as deforestation, burning of fossil fuels, and volcanic eruptions.
+By decreasing the amount of CO2 we produce, we can contribute to a healthier planet.

-We are already seeing the effects of climate change – with rising sea levels, melting ice and higher temperatures across the world.
-This will negatively affect our weather and environment, which will have a big impact on our way of living.
+The effects of climate change are already apparent, with rising sea levels, melting ice, and higher temperatures across the globe.
+These changes will have a significant impact on our environment and weather patterns, which will, in turn, affect our way of life.

 There are four main types of low-carbon energy: wind, solar, hydro or nuclear power.

 Renewable energy sources are good for the environment as they use natural resources such as wind or sunlight to generate electricity.
 The best part is that renewable energy never runs out, making it an infinite resource.
 In contrast, fossil fuels are finite and will eventually run out.